-Archons and the Economy of Attention
+The Archons and the Attention Economy

-We have repeatedly discussed that one of the main mechanisms that keeps the human mind in heimarmene is “attention management” — the control and redirection of psychic streams from productive vectors into the “channels of pleasures,” a process accompanied by marked activation but very little processing of pneuma; this, on the one hand, keeps people within controlled boundaries and, on the other, causes a large release of energy into the Interval.
+We have discussed more than once that one of the principal mechanisms by which the human mind is held within Heimarmene is “attention management”: the governance and redirection of psychic currents from productive vectors into the “channels of pleasures.”
+This is accompanied by considerable activation, yet by only a very slight “working-through” of pneuma, which leads, on the one hand, to keeping people within controlled boundaries, and on the other, to a great release of energy into the Interspace.

 · biological (neurotransmitters, fatigue/arousal);